dojo/framework/docs/en/routing/basic-usage.md

 ## Adding Routing to an Application

-Begin by adding an initial route configuration, that defines a single url path that maps to an identifier called an `outlet`.
+Begin by adding an initial route configuration, that defines a single url path that maps to an identifier referred to as an `outlet`.
+We will explore the `outlet` value more throughout the documentation.

->src/routes.ts
+> src/routes.ts

 ```ts
 export default [
 	{